General Military Council for Iraqi Revolutionaries

-The General Military Council for Iraqi Revolutionaries (المجلس العسكري العام لثوار العراق al-Majlis al-‘Askari al-‘Āmm li-Thuwwār al-‘Irāq; GMCIR), was a Ba'athist militant group in Iraq headed by Saddam Hussein-era military and political leaders.
+The General Military Council for Iraqi Revolutionaries (المجلس العسكري العام لثوار العراق al-Majlis al-‘Askari al-‘Āmm li-Thuwwār al-‘Irāq; GMCIR), was a Ba'athist militant group and Sunni insurgent coalition in Iraq headed by Saddam Hussein-era military and political leaders.
 It was described by Al Jazeera as "one of the main groups" in the Iraqi insurgency.

 GMCIR began its insurgency against the Iraqi government in January 2014, during the War in Iraq (2013-17), as a unifying command for the former Sunni Arab Spring protesters that Nouri al-Maliki's government had cracked down upon since 2012.
-The figures associated with the GMCIR have stated that it has a central command and "the footprints of a professional army", that it follows the Geneva Convention protocol rules, as well as claiming to be non-sectarian and seeking a "democratic solution" to the Iraqi crisis.
-The GMCIR has announced its opposition to Iranian influence in Iraq and the role the IRGC have played with Iraqi security forces.
+The figures associated with the GMCIR stated that it hads a central command and "the footprints of a professional army", that it followed the Geneva Convention protocol rules, as well as claiming to be non-sectarian and seeking a "democratic solution" to the Iraqi crisis.
+The GMCIR announced its opposition to Iranian influence in Iraq and the role the IRGC played with Iraqi security forces.

 The Carnegie Endowment for International Peace characterized the GMCIR as an Arab Socialist Ba'ath Party – Iraq Region front group.

 By the end of 2014 the group was eclipsed by ISIL and had become defunct.

 Presence in Iraq

-The MCIR has a presence in Al Anbar Governorate (especially Ramadi and Fallujah), Saladin, Baghdad, Abu Ghraib, Mosul, and Diyala.
+The MCIR had a presence in Al Anbar Governorate (especially Ramadi and Fallujah), Saladin, Baghdad, Abu Ghraib, Mosul, and Diyala.
 After seizing and capturing Mosul, the MCIR entered it along with many opposition armed forces, including ISIL.
 They installed a former officer in the Iraqi Army, Major General Azhar al-Ubaidi, with the approval of the other forces that entered Mosul, as governor.
 A municipal worker described MCIR as administering the management of the city better than the Iraqi government, which was "providing electricity for only 2 or 3 hours a day," and was "corrupt."

 After the Iraqi Parliament approved the government of the new PM Haider al-Abadi on 8 September 2014, the MCIR stated on 9 September "Our people are being deceived, misled, ignored and mocked, while the political process stayed on the same faces."
 They commented in the statement on the installation of Nouri al-Maliki as a vice-president of Fuad Masum, saying "Instead of prosecuting al-Maliki for his crimes and his explosive barrels that are being thrown on the heads of innocent people, the political leaders of Iraq honored him by making him vice-president of the republic of murder and destruction."

 Relationships with other groups

 Association of Muslim Scholars

-The GMIR has close links with the Association of Muslim Scholars, a group that considers the current Iraqi government as illegitimate due to being the result of the United States occupation.
+The GMIR had close links with the Association of Muslim Scholars, a group that considered the current Iraqi government as illegitimate due to being the result of the United States occupation.